-- In preparation for the AP exam, you will be required to remember and analyze the significance of events that have regional or global impact throughout history. - Going back in time, research what made each of these years so significant on a national or global scale by summarizing and explaining the significance of the events that are listed. - \Remember: A grade of a 0% will be awarded to any student who plagiarizes or copies off of another student or from an uncredited online source.
-Must be written in your own words!

-• Format to Follow:

-- This must be typed!

-- $\circ$ 12 size font
+- In preparation for the AP exam, you will be required to remember and analyze the significance of world events that have national or global impact throughout history. - Going back in time, research what made each of these years so significant on a national or global scale by summarizing and explaining the significance of the events that are listed. - \Remember: A grade of a 0% will be awarded to any student who plagiarizes or copies off of another student or from an uncredited online source.
+Must be written in your own words! - Format to Follow: - Heading: Your Name, Course Title, Summer Assignment Number & Title - Create a chart much like the following model with three distinct columns. - Assignment must be typed! - o 12 size, Times New Roman font - Paragraphs = minimum 5 sentences (Partial credit to any response not fully developed) - Grade: This assignment will be worth 24 points (a test grade), and will also account for part of your writing average during the 1st marking period.

-- o 1" margins

-- Times New Roman Font

-- $\circ$ Follow format below

-- Grade: This assignment will be worth 24 points (a test grade), and will also account for part of your writing average during the 1st marking period.
 Each date will be worth 3 points: 1 for Summary, 1 for Significance, and 1 for Paragraph Requirement.
 1pt will be earned for format.

-Your Name AP World History Summer Assignment #2 AP World History Summer Assignment #2
+(FORMAT EXAMPLE)

-Date Milestones in American History
+Assignment #2: Milestones in American History

-Year/Event Summary of Event Significance of Event
+Summary of Event Significance of Event

-1215 CE

-1348 CE